Crypto Security Best Practices in 2026: Protect Your Wallet From Hacks and Scams

 TL;DR

-Cryptocurrency security means protecting both your funds and your ability to access them.
+Crypto security means protecting two things at the same time: your funds and your access to those funds.

 Security layer